"The big question is whether you are going to be able to say YES to your adventure.”

 I am passionate about inspiring more women to learn to sail and seek adventure in sailing!
 I race in Marina Del Rey with an all woman crew, mentor women who want to learn to sail or own boats, and I am also working on a documentary that honors women solo offshore sailors as well as all of the women of The Singlehanded Transpac.

-When I am not on the water or working on my boat, you can find me taking portraits of my amazing clients, writing on my bed flanked by my wonderful (and crazy) dogs, or making art in my Venice studio.
-Please stop by my website to find out more about the creative side of my life.
+When I am not on the water or working on my boat, you can find me taking portraits of my amazing clients, writing on my bed flanked by my wonderful dog Gracie Mae, or making art.
+To find out more about my work, please stop by website at www.margiewoods.com